 Build and Run

 In the Unity Build Settings window, click Build.
-Install your app through WiFi Android Debug Bridge (adb) after the build is successful.
+We recommend installing your app through Wi-Fi Android Debug Bridge (adb) after the build is successful.

-Disconnect the computing unit with your PC, and then connect it to the glasses.
+Disconnect the computing unit from your computer, and connect it to the glasses.

 Launch you app along with the Nreal Light controller.
 For instructions on how to use the Nreal Light controller, please see the Controller Guide.

-Move around until NRSDK finds a horizontal plane and the detected plane will be covered with green grid.
+Move around until NRSDK finds a horizontal plane, the detected plane will be covered with a green grid.

-Click the Trigger button to put an Nreal logo object on it.
+Click the Trigger button to put a Nreal logo object on it.

 (Optional) Use Android Logcat to view logged messages.
-We recommend using WiFi Android Debug Bridge (adb) to connect to your PC so that you do not have to be connected through the data cable most of the time.
+We recommend using Wi-Fi Android Debug Bridge (adb) to connect to your computer so that you do not have to be connected through the data cable most of the time.